 Broadband Business Connectivity – Benefits of Having An Always-On Service:

 Avoids business disruption

-Unforeseen network outages can happen at any time, it could be due to power outages, natural disasters, network maintenance, malicious software attacks on your primary connection.
-A secondary “back up” broadband connection would eliminate downtime for your business if this was to happen.
+Unforeseen network outages can happen at any time, it could be due to power outages, natural disasters, network maintenance, or malicious software attacks on your primary connection.
+A secondary “backup” broadband connection would eliminate downtime for your business if this was to happen.